 Selecting the right welding gas - Shielding gas guide for MIG and TIG welding

-Before we talk about the different welding gas combinations that are appropriate for different metals, it is worth getting to know some basic information about the different gases themselves.
+But before we discuss the different welding gas combinations that are appropriate for different metals, it is worth getting to know some basic information about the different gases themselves.

-The most commonly used welding gas for MIG and TIG applications.
-Can be used pure or mixed with other gases.
-Argon is colourless, odorless and non-toxic gas.
-It composes 93% of the earths atmosphere but it can create an oxygen and nitrogen free inert shield, making it appropriate for welding a wide range of metals and alloys.
-It is frequently mixed with Hydrogen (H2), Carbon Dioxide (CO2), Helium (He) and Oxygen (O2) to optimise the quality of a weld depending on the thickness and characteristics of the metal.
+Argon is the most commonly used welding gas for MIG and TIG applications.
+It can be used pure or mixed with other gases.
+Argon is a colourless, odorless and non-toxic gas and is 0.93% of the earth's atmosphere.
+It can create an oxygen and nitrogen free inert shield, making it appropriate for welding a wide range of metals and alloys.
+It is frequently mixed with Hydrogen (H2), Carbon Dioxide (CO2), Helium (He) and Oxygen (O2) to optimise the quality of a weld, depending on the thickness and characteristics of the metal.